 Consider these key issues before registering for GST

 Many business owners automatically register for GST, unaware that in some circumstances it may be optional.

 Currently, it’s mandatory to register for GST if you expect your annual turnover to be $75,000 or more.

 However if your turnover will be less than this, registering for GST is optional, and you should consider the cash flow and administrative implications of your decision.

-Cash flow implications
+Cash flow implications of registering for GST